 What is PID (pelvic inflammatory disease) and what causes it?

 PID is an acronym that stands for pelvic inflammatory disease.
-It is caused be sexually transmitted infection and can only affect women.
+It is caused by sexually transmitted infection and can only affect women.
 The commonest organism that cause PID are gonorrhea and chlamydia.
-They both account for 70 to 90 percent of all PID in women.
+They both account for some PID in women.

 However, other organisms can cause pelvic inflammatory disease.
-BV (bacterial vaginosis) can cause PID in women.
+BV (bacterial vaginosis) is associated with PID.

 It is important for women to know gonorrhea and chlamydia symptoms early.
 Early detection and treatment of these std symptoms will prevent PID